oVirt/ovirt-site/source/feature/virt-v2v-integration.html.md

 ### Detailed Description

-virt-v2v is a tool which can be used to convert virtual machines from Xen and VMware hypervisors to run on KVM.
+virt-v2v is a versatile tool for converting virtual machines from Xen and VMware hypervisors to run on KVM.
 If the output mode is set to 'rhev', the output of the conversion is like a VM which was exported by oVirt, i.e virtual machine which is located in the export domain.
 Such a virtual machine can be imported to oVirt using the regular import-vm operation.

 This feature aims to add external providers of virtual machines to oVirt which are based on virt-v2v tool: